harvard-hbs/rag-query-chain/README.md

 - Should the prompt be provided as a `str` or as a `PromptTemplate`?
-  - The query chain is very brittle with respect to the `PromptTemplate`'s input variables of "context" and "question".
-It is worth looking into the LangChain machinery around prompts and error checking for the correct inputs behing provided.
+  - The query chain is very brittle with respect to the `PromptTemplate`'s input variables of `"context"` and `"question"`.
+It is worth looking into the LangChain machinery around prompts to see if we can enforce the presence of the correct inputs and use that to help enforce.
 - Should the interaction method be custom like `ask_question` or should the class implement the `Runnable` interface or something similar?
   - My current thought is to use the custom `ask_question` method because